FransUrbo/drive-by-wire/README.md

          5. Check that "before change" and "current position" have changed.
          6. Turn off CURRENT drive button telltale LED.
          7. Set NEW drive buttons telltale LED.
+     4. If in 'P' *and* both 'P' and 'N' buttons pressed at the same time:
+        1. Turn on both button LEDs.
+        2. Check fingerprint:
+           1. If valid fingerprint:
+              1. Toggle Valet Mode.
+              2. Turn off the 'N' button LED, leaving the 'P' button LED still on.

 Q: How can the DriveByWire, SmartTOP and SprintBooster all be set in valet mode all at the same time?<br>